-While anxiety is grouped together as one condition, it's really many different types of conditions that are all related to anxious thoughts or feelings.
-Panic disorder is very different from obsessive compulsive disorder, which is very different from social anxiety disorder, etc.
+Anxiety is often discussed as though it is only one condition.
+It's really many different types of conditions that are all related to anxious thoughts or feelings.
+Panic disorder is very different from obsessive-compulsive disorder, which is very different from social anxiety disorder, etc.

 Kidneys and Anxiety